- 4.8 overall rank based on 386+ Reviews

 - Pricing starts $14 per month billed annually

 If you are wondering if it’s possible to access your USB peripherals remotely, the answer is yes.
-You can easily connect to an external hard drive, scanner, webcam or even a security dongle from a remote computer with the help of TeamViewer or by using a dedicated software called FlexiHub.
+You can easily connect to an external hard drive, scanner, webcam, or even a security dongle from a remote computer with the help of TeamViewer or by using a dedicated software called FlexiHub.

 What’s also nice is that FlexiHub works on Windows, Linux, Android, and macOS, so you can easily create cross-platform connections and share devices even more efficiently.

 The other requirement is to install the software on all systems that will take part in the connection.
-These include remote systems you want to control and the master station from which you will control the remote machines.
+These include remote systems you want to control and the master station from which you will manage the remote machines.

-As a result, you’ll see how simple it is to use TeamViewer with USB redirector capabilities in order to make remote USB devices accessible over the network.
+As a result, you’ll see how simple it is to use TeamViewer with USB redirector capabilities to make remote USB devices accessible over the network.
 What’s more, by running TeamViewer on a laptop or a tablet, you get even more options to control your remote USB devices from any place in your house.